itakurah/LaTeX-Cookbook/README.md

 # 📚 LaTeX-Cookbook

-This repository contains a custom LaTeX-based system for compiling a beautifully formatted cookbook from modular recipe files.
+A custom LaTeX system for building a beautifully formatted, modular cookbook from standalone recipe files.

 Each recipe is written in its own `.tex` file and assembled into a complete PDF cookbook using GitHub Actions.

 ### 📖 Recipe Preview

-Here’s an example preview of how a recipe looks when compiled:
+Preview of a compiled recipe page:

 <img src="./assets/page.webp" alt="Recipe Preview" width="300"/>